Week 6 (now week 5!) - Helena River data analysis

 Learning Objectives

-This assessment will require students to understand how hydrologic monitoring of can inform the conceptual models of ecosystems that underpin solutions to management challenges.
 The data set that you will work on is part of a long-term research investigation being undertaken with the WA Department of Biodiversity, Conservation and Attractions (DBCA) and UWA.
-The goal of this research is to understand the drivers of decline of E. rudis in relation to the changing hydrology regime at the Guildford floodplains along the Helena river.
+The broader goal of this research is to understand the drivers of decline of E. rudis in relation to the changing hydrology regime at the Guildford floodplains at the terminus of Helena River.

-Salinisation of river systems can cause shifts in floodplain vegetation which arise because of river water interaction with the floodplain.
+Changing salinity within river systems can cause shifts in floodplain vegetation which arise because of river water interaction with the floodplain.
 Depending on the salinity increase and the salt tolerance of the floodplain tree species, this can cause shifts in community structure.
 Eucalyptus rudis is important species that has a natural range along the Swan river and its tributaries.
 This species has been reported to be in decline for over 15 years along the Swan river (Clay & Majer 2001), and more recently along one of the tributaries of the Swan river: the Guildford floodplains of the Helena river (Dundas 2011).
-It is currently unknown the exact role of water availability and salinity in the observed decline, and alternate hypothesis related to tree pathogens (e.g. Phytophthora) are also as drivers of decline are also under investigation.
+It is currently unknown the exact role of water availability and salinity in the observed decline, and alternate hypothesis related to tree pathogens (e.g. Phytophthora) are also considered to be drivers of decline You will use this information to develop a hydrological conceptual model of this site and develop a report that describes the context of the investigation and summarise the findings and observations as suitable for a reader such as the City of Swan Environmental Management team.

 After your analysis you should be able to:

-- Identify the distressed and dead trees at the site
+• Identify the distressed and dead trees at the site and articulate possible links between the hydroloigcal system and declining health of E. Rudis

 There are now a range of spatial data products that have been generated from aerial imagery and remote sensing methods that we can use to help understand hydrological processes.
 One of these products is Nearmap, which allows us to access aerial imagery to investigate the changes in vegetation (and surface water distribution) over time.